Rooms Are Not Neutral

 90 percent of a company’s operating costs are personnel costs.
 Rent and energy together make up 10 percent.
 A small improvement in the work environment delivers more than the entire energy savings of an ecologically optimized building.

 Ecological building matters.
-But whether the room temperature is right, whether enough daylight comes in, whether the acoustics are bearable, that determines whether people are productive.
-And these decisions are almost always made based on experience or on taste.
-Rarely based on effect.
+But whether the room temperature is right, whether enough daylight comes in, whether the acoustics are bearable, that determines whether people can work productively and with satisfaction.
+The feedback I took from many conversations is that these decisions are today mostly made on the basis of an architect’s personal experience but too rarely based on the effect their design should have.

 The Question